-Schools will submit all schedule and results information to the NCAA statistics site (http://web1.ncaa.org/stats/StatsSrv/ login), and this information will be transferred to the score-reporting system for use by the Softball Committee.
-Specific instructions and reporting deadlines will be communicated to SIDs in a preseason memorandum distributed by the media coordination and statistics staff.
-For questions regarding the score-reporting process, please contact Michelle Forkner (mforkner@ncaa.org or 317-917-6775).
+Schools will submit all schedule and results information to the NCAA statistics site (web1.ncaa.org/stats/StatsSrv/ login), and this information will be transferred to the score-reporting system for use by the Softball Committee.
+Specific instructions and reporting deadlines will be communicated to sports information directors in a preseason memorandum distributed by the media coordination and statistics staff.
+For questions regarding the score-reporting process, please contact Michelle Watsky (mwatsky@ncaa.org or 317-917-6775).